sdiehl/wiwinwlh/tutorial.md

 Nix is a package management system with a larger scope than cabal.
-It is generally not a Haskell specific project although much work has been done to integrate it with the existing cabal infrastructure. *Nix is not a replacement for a cabal* but can be used to subsume of cabal's work by building up isolated development environments that can include Haskell libraries ( installed from binary packages ) and arbitrary system libraries that can be linked into compiled Haskell programs.
+It is generally not a Haskell specific project although much work has been done to integrate it with the existing cabal infrastructure. *Nix is not a replacement for a cabal* but can be used to subsume some of cabal's work by building up isolated development environments that can include Haskell libraries ( installed from binary packages ) and arbitrary system libraries that can be linked into compiled Haskell programs.

 Use of Nix is somewhat controversial in some aspects since it requires us to buy into a much larger system and write an additional set of configuration files in an entirely difference Nix specification language.
 It is unclear what the future of Haskell and Nix will be and whether it is a workaround around some current cabal pain points or a deeper unifying model.

+XXX

 cabal2nix